 Here’s a first for me: Beer can label design for the Sunset Swing annual gala, held by one of my clients (Southwest Brooklyn Industrial Development Corp.).
 Five Boroughs Brewing Co. created a brew just for the upcoming event, and this is the proof for the finished labels.
 So fun!

 Below are some photos of the can and the ad journal from the event last evening.
-They were printed with printed a metallic gold for the lettering and windows, which looks fantastic.
+They were printed with a metallic gold for the lettering and silver for windows, which looks fantastic.

 I decided against the stained glass approach in the end.
 I Chose instead, to focus on repeated patterns— a race horse silhouette, with the silks in the spotlight, and a larger repeating pattern behind them.

 After much experimentation with various backdrops and shifts in color for the silhouettes, I landed on a maximum vintage palette and pattern, which incidentally called for my current favorite typeface. 🙂

 Below: a couple of the numerous rejected schemes